Contents

 }

-It is an error if none of the overridden methods has a function type that is a supertype of all the other overridden methods.
+It is an error if none of the overridden methods have a function type that is a supertype of all the other overridden methods.

 Part file